Tuesday, 12 November 2024

 This legislation is fantastic: it is working with organisations, it is talking to communities and it is wanting the very best care for our loved ones at the age that they crucially need it.
 Our most vulnerable Victorians are of course our youngest ones and our oldest ones, and this legislation makes sure that we look out for them.
 They are our most vulnerable in society.
 We need to give our elderly autonomy, and that is part of what this legislation aims to do.
 Thank you again to all of the aged care workers.
 These are rights for older Victorians and rights that they need.
 This legislation will help make aged care more humane and decent for everybody who uses it, and that means all of us when we reach the end of our lives.
 That is why I am so proud to commend this legislation today.

 Martin CAMERON (Morwell) (17:13): I am thrilled to rise and talk about the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024.
-I would firstly like to thank the member for East Gippsland for sitting down and actually taking us through what this means on our side of the house.
-It was great for him to be able to relay his story about his 98-year-old mother and to have someone that is going through those aged care issues now.
+I would firstly like to thank the member for Gippsland East for sitting down and actually taking us through what this means on our side of the house.
+It was great for him to be able to relay his story about his 98-year-old mother and for us to have someone that is going through those aged care issues now.
 It was great to be able to call on his knowledge about how this all does work.
 The one thing that we do know – I think everybody that stood up in this chamber spoke about it – is how we need to make sure that our ageing community, when they are in these situations, are respected as they travel through the later years of their life, and that if they are in need of some help, like going into aged care facilities, we have the structures in place to make sure that these do work.

 Like everyone else, I give a shout-out to the workers that work in aged care, because it can be a tough job, and it can also be a very rewarding job as well.
 A big shout-out to them right across Victoria, but particularly in the Latrobe Valley and out through Gippsland.
 We have some wonderful organisations down there, and if you are lucky enough to have your parents as they get older in life, you want to return the favour of them looking after you when you were younger and you want to make sure that in their latter years they are well taken care of.